sysint64/icu_parser/README.md

 # icu_parser

-An extraction ICU Parser from [https://pub.dev/packages/intl_translation](intl_translation) package.
+An extraction or ICU Parser from the [intl_translation](https://pub.dev/packages/intl_translation) package.